 Before you start, reserve a few strawberries for a garnish.
 This is optional but adds a little something extra to your finished dessert.

 Now, wash and dry all the strawberries.
-Then remove stems and chop into quarters.
+Then remove stems and chop them into quarters.

 Tip: You can leave the strawberries on the counter or refrigerate them while waiting.